 How can people more easily collaborate on complex problems?

-Computers have made communication much faster—they have brought geographically separated people together.
-However, it's done very little to improve collaboration.
+Communication is now much faster — computers and the internet have brought geographically separated people together.
+However, they done very little to improve collaboration.
 Two people working on a single complex problem should be able to accomplish more than the sum of their individual work.
 Today's computers don't allow for that.
 Google Docs is a red herring: Google Docs allows to people to edit a document at the same time.
 But a collaborative interface needs to let two people think about a concept at the same time.

 How can we better organize thoughts and notes on computers?

 A lot of people still take notes on paper (either for school work, to-do lists, shopping lists, or simply thinking).
 One of the big reasons, I believe, is because the system for categorizing and organizing the notes is not very good.
 How can we better arrange this information so that it is both fast and easily accessible/searchable/scannable?
 File this one under "Kill Paper".